danxfisher/Plex-Discord-Bot/README.md

 Install like any other Discord Bot.
 This seems like a decent tutorial to get you going: https://www.youtube.com/watch?v=2YO96GFBSLw

+Then, in terminal/cmd prompt, navigate to this repository's directory and run: `node index.js`

 If you see any bugs or have any suggestions, use the issue tracker.
 Thanks!